-Most New Zealanders know that they have a credit score, but they are less familiar with the potential impact to them and how this score is calculated.
-In fact, Credit Simple, the consumer site you can check yourself to see your own score, is owned by Equifax, which supplies their subscribers with the information they gather about you, your accounts and your behavior in New Zealand (Equifax is one of the American big three credit bureaus).
+Most New Zealanders know that they have a credit score, but they are less familiar with the potential impact on them and how this score is calculated.
+In fact, Credit Simple, the consumer site you can check yourself to see your own score, is owned by "a group of companies", including Illion, an Australian owned credit data company, which supplies their subscribers with the information they gather about you, your accounts and your behavior in New Zealand (as does Equifax in the USA).

 My problem with all this is that the system is geared toward selling more credit.
 If you go to the Credit Simple site to see your score, you will immediately be shown a list for numerous 'offers of credit' after you enter your data.
 They are literally prescreening you for those creditors.
 Those creditors pay them for data analysis to determine the best clients for their products.
 Tip: DO NOT enter your phone number on the Credit Simple site if you want to sleep at night.